Spectral estimation from simulations via sketching: Acknowledgments

 \section{Acknowledgments}

-The authors thank Michael Wakin for helpful discussions on fast computation of autocorrelation, Marc Thomson for providing the molecular dynamics data, and Francis Starr for discussions of sampling schemes for water.
+The authors thank Michael Wakin for helpful discussions on fast computation of autocorrelation, Marc Thomson for providing the molecular dynamics data, Francis Starr for discussions of sampling schemes for water, and anonymous reviewers for helpful comments (notably, pointing out a better sample complexity bound for the FJLT).
 This material is based upon work supported by the National Science Foundation under grant no.\ 1819251.